-This letter will be given to the systems analyst (SA) who then decides the following actions, which may take the form of returning to:
+This letter will be given to the SA who then decides the following action, which may take the form of returning to:

-- 1) The development stage where the programmer will debug the problem. - 2) The design stage, to redesign the specification then later continue to the development stage. - 3) Worst case scenario, to return to the Analysis stage to redo the analysis of that given module which will then continue into the design and development stage again.
+1) The development stage where the programmer will debug the problem.

+2) The design stage to redesign the specification then later continue to the development stage.

+3) Worst case scenario, to return to the Analyst stage to redo the analyst for that given module which will then continue into the design and development stage again.

 The same test document is reuse when the software returns to the testing stage.
-The SA may add in new test item(s) in the test plan and new test case but the previous test document must remain intact.
+The SA may add in new test item in the test plan and new test case but the previous test document must remain intact.
 The tester will then repeat the testing for the failed modules and the new modules.

-After a successful test, if there are future changes, the same test document is also reused, thus the test plan can be used to audit the changes to ensure changes do not introduce new problems.
+After a successful test, if there are future changes, the same test document is also reuse, thus the test plan can be use to audit the changes to ensure changes do not introduce new problem.

-The test document consists of a test plan that lists down all the test items, each test item will then be reflected in one (1) or more test case.
+The test document consist of a test plan that list down all the test item, each test item will then be reflected in one (1) or more test case.

 For example; Test plan will have many test items.
-In one (1) of the test items, there is a test for the customer's name.
+In one (1) of the test item there is a test for the customer name.
 There may be three (3) test cases for that test item;

-- 1) To test if the customer's name can be saved. - 2) To test if the customer's name can be numeric.
+1) To test if the customer name can be save.

+2) To test if the customer name can be numeric.

-3) To test if the customer's name can be blank.
+3) To test if the customer name can be blank.